Guided bus: Precursors

 of 1809 therefore has a claim to be the earliest guided busway.
 There were earlier flangeways, but they did not carry passengers.
+From 1861 to 1872 another system with one central grooved rail was used in the Manchester region.

 Modern examples

-There are a few examples of guided buses around the world constructed since 1980.

 The first modern guided busway system was opened in 1980 in Essen, Germany.
 This was initially a demonstration track, but it was periodically expanded and is still in operation as of 2019.

 The first guided busway in the United Kingdom was in Birmingham, the Tracline 65, 1968 ft long, experimentally in 1984.
 It closed in 1987.

 Based on the experience in Essen, in 1986 the Government of South Australia opened the O-Bahn Busway in Adelaide.
-This is a 12-kilometre guided busway.
+This is a 12-kilometre guided busway with 2 interchanges along the route.
+(Klemzig Interchange & Paradise Interchange) before ending at Tee Tree Plaza Interchange.

 In Mannheim, Germany, from May 1992 to September 2005 a guided busway shared the tram alignment for a few hundred metres, which allowed buses to avoid a congested stretch of road where there was no space for an extra traffic lane.
 It was discontinued, as the majority of buses fitted with guide wheels were withdrawn for age reasons.
 There are no plans to convert newer buses.

-The Nagoya Guideway Bus in Nagoya, opened in March 2001 and is the only guided bus line in Japan.
+The Nagoya Guideway Bus opened in March 2001 and is the only guided bus line in Japan.

 The Cambridgeshire Guided Busway between Cambridge and St Ives, at 25 km, is the world's longest guided busway.
+It opened on 7 August 2011.

-Between 2004 and 2008, a 1.5 km section of guided busway was in operation between Stenhouse and Broomhouse in the west of Edinburgh.The route was later converted for use by Edinburgh trams.
+Between 2004 and 2008, a 1.5 km section of guided busway was in operation between Stenhouse and Broomhouse in the west of Edinburgh.
+The route was later converted for use by Edinburgh trams.

+Rubber-tyred trams and translohr

 Rubber-tyred trams

 Guided buses are to be distinguished from rubber-tyred systems that cannot run other than along a dedicated trackway, or under fixed overhead power lines.

+Tram-like guided busway (rubber-tyred tram) systems include: